erikrose/blessings/README.rst

 The Pitch
 =========

-curses is a great library, but there are a couple situations where it doesn't
+curses is a fine library, but there are a couple situations where it doesn't
 fit:

 * You want to use bold, color, and maybe a little positioning without clearing